digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/lifecycling/fixed-rate-bond.rst

 Run the Script
 **************

-The code for this tutorial can be executed via the ``runFixedRateBond`` function in the ``FixedRateBond.daml`` module.
+The code for this tutorial can be executed via the ``runFixedRateBond`` script in the ``FixedRateBond.daml`` module.

 Instrument and Holding